 At this point it is important to underline a fundamental difference between models of product creation and output growth that is relevant to the purpose of this paper.
 As shown above, specializing in a relatively laggard industry is not a sufficient condition for income or welfare to follow a divergent path in the present model.
 The same outcome appears in models with different sources of real income growth, as long as exogenous shares of expenditure between industries are imposed.
 The compensating mechanism however does depend on the type of growth we consider.
-To show this notice that a constant α imposes a fixed expenditure ratio between sectors, so the relative value of production in each sector (i.e. $[Q_M P_M]/[Q_A P_A]$) must be constant too.
+To show this notice that a constant α yields a fixed expenditure ratio between sectors, so the relative value of production in each sector (i.e. $[Q_M P_M]/[Q_A P_A])$ must be constant.
 In a model of uneven output growth, the ratio Q_M/Q_A changes over time, but constant expenditure to each industry pushes relative prices to perfectly offset differences in quantities.
 If the technological gain is directed towards reducing costs, then is relative prices that change and quantities compensate.
 In the model presented here, equation (8) gives $(Q_M P_M)/(Q_A P_A) = (q_M p_M n_M)/(q_A p_A n_A)$.
 With constant relative wages, relative prices do not change over time.
 It is then clear that uneven product creation must be perfectly compensated by changes in the relative sales of the representative firm in each industry.
 The following result can be stated

-Result 2 With fixed expenditure shares to each industry, while welfare results resemble those that would obtain in a similar model of technological improvements, the adjustment mechanism is different.
-Unlike a model of uneven technology improvements, in the model with uneven product creation, relative prices are constant, and unbalanced diversification is perfectly offset by changes in relative quantities.
+Result 2 With fixed expenditure shares to each industry, welfare results in the model of uneven product creation resemble those that would obtain in a similar model of technological improvements, but the adjustment mechanism is different.
+In the former, prices are constant, and unbalanced growth is perfectly offset by changes in relative quantities.
+In the latter, changes in prices offset changes in quantities.

-The previous result highlights that the type of growth considered by models affects their adjustment mechanisms.
+The previous result highlights that the type of growth considered affects the adjustment mechanism of the model.
 The implications of this conclusion to explain important development facts becomes evident in a context in which expenditure shares between sectors are endogenous.